Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 - Miami has played 10 games, with four wins against the spread.

-- Miami is 4-3 against the spread and 5-2 overall when the team amasses over 372.6 yards.
+- In games that Miami churns out more than 372.6 yards, the team is 4-3 against the spread and 5-2 overall.

-- This year, the Hurricanes have turned the ball over 17 times, five more than the Hokies' takeaways (12).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.